lawrennd/lynguine/_sources/contributing/guide.rst.txt

 The process described here has several goals:

-- Maintain ndlpy's quality
+- Maintain lynguine's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible ndlpy
+- Engage the community in working toward the best possible lynguine
 - Enable a sustainable system for ndlpy's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: